projectcalico/calico/security/tutorials/calico-policy.md

 {: .no-select-button}

-Now that we have the defalt deny Global Calico Network Policy, all ingress / egress traffic is denied _everywhere_.

 ### 3. Allow egress traffic from busybox

 Let's create a Calico Network Policy which allows egress traffic from the busybox "access" pod.
+For a production workload you would typically want to make this egress rule more restrictive, to only allow egress to the specific services you want the workload to talk to.
+But as this is just our dummy access pod we will allow all egress traffic from it so we can probe to see what traffic is allowed in this case.

 ```bash
 calicoctl create -f - <<EOF